 Just don’t forget to advertise.
 Events are a big draw, whether you’re a brick-and-mortar shop or have a cool, party-friendly office space, so be sure to spread the word with posters and event invites on social media.

 6. Extend the holiday cheer by catering to impulse buys.

 Set your business up for success by anticipating an influx of post-holiday returns.
+First, make sure you’ve communicated important return policy factors.
 If you’re a brick-and-mortar shop, think about everything customers might need during a long day of returns: snack items, lip balm, mittens if it’s cold out.
 Then, stage all those items (plus any other holiday specials you’re hoping to unload) close to the register.
 For every return, encourage shoppers to make a purchase.
 It’s a win-win.

 7. Host a “countdown” contest on your social channels.